Towards General Loop Invariant Generation: A Benchmark of Programs with Memory Manipulation: LLM-SE: Loop Invariant Generator via Coordinating Large Language Models and Symbolic Execution

 \subsection{Insights of Inferring Loop Invariants}

 As the basis of inferring, we plan to use symbolic execution to generate sufficient separation logic assertions.
-Since they are derived by the same loop body after the precondition, there are supposed to exist several patterns or similarities inside them, which can be captured for inferring.
-To take a deeper look, we use the list reverse program in Figure~\ref{fig:intro} as an example: \begin{small}
+Since they are derived by the same loop body after the precondition, several patterns or similarities should exist inside them, which can be captured for inferring.
+To take a deeper look, we use the list reverse program in Fig.~\ref{fig:intro_case2} as an example:

-\end{small}
+\begin{small}

-In this example, we write down their separation logic assertions after multiple symbolic executions.
+\end{small} In this example, we write down their separation logic assertions after multiple symbolic executions.
 We can find several terms in \lstinline{[S0,S1,S2,S3,S4,S5,...]} that are related to \lstinline{lseg(w,p)}, and we mark these terms with red.
-Since the position and the order of these terms may vary, one may need to design a specific algorithm to detect such a syntactic pattern in traditional program logic research.
-Moreover, we found that LLM has strong abilities in extracting features and detecting patterns and thus it has the potential to infer loop invariants or some key parts of them.
-Supposing LLM successfully infers \lstinline{lseg(w,p)}, then we can modify the original separation logic assertions via replacing those red terms: \begin{small}
+As we all know, LLM has strong abilities in extracting features and detecting patterns, and thus, it has the potential to infer loop invariants or some key parts of them.
+Supposing LLM successfully infers \lstinline{lseg(w,p)}, then we can modify the original separation logic assertions by replacing those red terms: \begin{small}